5pecia1/notion-api-server/README.md

 # Notin API Server

-Notion API Server that can use various APIs in connection with Notion.
+It's an API server that can control Notoin's API using REST.

 ## TODO